MatLeg25/AndroidTypesense/README.md

     }
 (...)
 ```
 >4.
-Create Typesense client in MainActivity class and connect UI actions with the client
+Create Typesense client in 'MainActivity' class and connect UI actions with the client

 >5.
 Run the app!